jeancwhwang/Tic_Tac_Toe/README.md

 This exercise is inspired by the book "Automate the Boring Stuff with Python."

-I made the following updates to the original example:
+I made the following changes to the original example:
   1. Changed to keypad as a reference for a three-by-three grid
   2. Added constraint: cannot fill in the same place and won't switch turns
   3. Added the victory/tie conditions